Prescription Drug Programs

 Contraceptives covered with no member cost share.

 Specialty medications that require professional services for administration are usually covered under your medical benefit plan.
 Coverage for self-administered specialty medications is provided through your pharmacy benefit plan.
-The following link is a current list of specialty medications.
+View these documents for more information about Specialty Pharmacy.